 Summer Olympic sports are divided into categories based on popularity and the potential in generating revenue.
 As of 2014, only 3 sports are in Category A. They are athletics, aquatics, and what else?

-A memorial of running shoes commemorates what incident that occurred on April 15, 2013?
+A memorial of running shoes in the public library of a particular American city commemorates what incident that occurred on April 15, 2013?

 Boston Marathon bombing